zenorogue/newconformist/README.md

 `-sb`: save the current boundaries in text format. (*) No way to load this format.

+`-hilbert <level> <width> <border>`: create a shape based on the Hilbert curve.
+Parameters are: the level of the Hilbert curve, width in pixels (including the border), and the width of the border in pixels (on one side).
+Sample values: `-hilbert 4 32 2`.

 `-cm`: compute the mapping.

 `-sm <file.map>`: save the current map to a file.